fboender/mcplayeredit/README.txt

 - Bookmark locations and warp back to them (works inter-dimensional).
 - Track your inventory in case of death.
 - Showing the random seed for your world.
+- Controlling the weather (turn on/off rain/snow for a specified time).
 - Commandline history
 - Commandline tab-completion (only on GNU/Linux, WinXP for now)